iAverages/joe2D/IDEAS.md

 # File for ideas

+Potential Softwares to Use:
+- Unity (MUST)
+- Aseprite
+- Pyxel Edit

 Environment Description:

 Could potentially be a slum, run down, dark colour scheme, shit on fire, etc...